Skip to Content

 Remember!
 Wherever you see a 'Gallery' of smaller pictures as below then click on the picture and it will expand.

-The Avenue was taken in 1911 and with exception of the 'Shakespeare Garden' postcard all of these views are prior to 1916.
+With exception of the 'Shakespeare Garden' postcard all of these views are prior to 1916.

 Refreshment Rooms photographs are dated circa 191-12 and one card has the simplest message from the sender, 'A well known place here'!!
 Platt Hall must have made very fine tea rooms in the first years under the Parks Committee.
 One further aspect of these pictures is that you still see on the Ground floor the large Victorian sash windows.
 Since 1947 Platt Hall has been used as the Gallery of Costume.